carlcortright/agent-engineering-framework/README.md

-# Agent OOP
+# Agent Engineering Framework

-An object-oriented framework for building production-grade AI agents in TypeScript.
+A polymorphic framework for building production-grade AI agents in TypeScript.

 ## The Problem